Pugnacious/blog/_posts/chaotica/2021-05-31-choatica-camera-spiral.md

 ## Iterator 2

-On this iterator we're going to set the transform to moebius, spiral it using a value of Im_D of -2 and we're going to go to the shader node and set it's opacity value to 0.
+On this iterator we're going to set the transform to mobius, spiral it using a value of Im_D of -2 and we're going to go to the shader node and set it's opacity value to 0.

 [![Iterator2](/assets/images/chaotica-camera-spiral/chaotica_H4nn9ljVx2.png)](/assets/images/chaotica-camera-spiral/chaotica_H4nn9ljVx2.png) [![Iterator2 Editor](/assets/images/chaotica-camera-spiral/chaotica_DprPAZjZlA.png)](/assets/images/chaotica-camera-spiral/chaotica_DprPAZjZlA.png)